-You'll start with crocodile breathing (sounds strange but wait 'til you try it!) to open your chest and ribs, progress to neck nods and circles (great for relieving tension and "tech neck"), stretch your entire spine with clock stretch, then finish up with the 90/90 stretch for your hips.
+You'll start with crocodile breathing (sounds strange, but wait 'til you try it!) to open your chest and ribs, progress to neck nods and circles (great for relieving tension and "tech neck"), stretch your entire spine with clock stretch, then finish up with the figure 4 stretch for your hips.

-Below are instructions to walk through one rep of each move.
+Below are instructions to guide you through one rep of each move.
 Repeat as many times as feels good and at a pace that works with your body.

-If you're especially tight in a specific area, you may want to slow down or not stretch as deeply.
-Or if something feels really good and you're in the flow, repeat or hold for as long as you'd like.
-This is your practice!
+If you’re especially tight in a specific area, you may want to slow down or not stretch as deeply.
+Or if something feels really good, repeat or hold for as long as you’d like.
+Remember: This is your practice!

 1. Crocodile Breathing